alex-hhh/ActivityLog2/docs/README.md

 ### Tracing Function Calls

-The [rkt/al-profiler.rkt](../rkt/al-profiler.rkt) module contains definitions which allow tracing individual function calls.
+The [al2-profiler](../pkgs/al2-profiler) package contains definitions which allow tracing individual function calls.
 It is more practical than the "trace" module shipped with Racket, as it allows to explicitly specify which functions to trace.
 To use it, require the "al-profiler.rkt" module and replace `define` calls with `define/trace` calls.
 This also works for method names, where `define/public` can be replaced with `define/public/trace`.

-The "rkt/al-profiler.rkt" module also contains a small profiler, see that file for more details.
+The [al2-profiler](../pkgs/al2-profiler) module also contains a small profiler, see that file for more details.